 To contact us about KLTV-TV programming closed captioning or advise us about captioning problems, please contact the KLTV-TV engineering team.
-We accept calls using TDD and we are available during normal business hours to address captioning issues.
+We are available during normal business hours to address captioning issues.

 To submit a complaint about an issue that cannot be resolved by contacting the Engineer on Call, you may write to: